lwozny/lwozny.github.io/_pages/workingpapers.md

 ---
 layout: page
-title: working papers
+title: in progress
-permalink: /in progress/
+permalink: /working papers/
 description: working papers and some older stuff
 ---